Lincoln Hirst on Gadgets, Con Tricks and Iatrosedation

 Even though I’m slightly unconvinced about the powers of hypnosis, I have to say there is a hypnotherapist local to me in Hertfordshire who has helped two of my patients with a severe gagging problem in just a handful of visits.
 Honestly, I would not have believed it if I had not seen the results with my own eyes.

-LH: Yes.
+Lincoln: Yes.
 I can’t remember the last time someone used it because I was hurting them.
 They use it mostly if there is too much water in their mouth or something like that.
 Mostly it just sits there, they’re just holding it.
-In practice it very very rarely gets used.
+In practice, it very very rarely gets used.

 Dentists like gadgets.
 But they like gadgets that they think will help them.
 And they think this would just slow them down or hinder them.
 Also, it’s a lot of money for a button – it is a button, that’s all it is.
 You press it, it releases an air valve and stops the drill working.
 I guess they had to develop it and pass through the regulations, but I think if they’d priced it lower, it would have been a big success.
 I’ll cry if mine breaks.